 -And finally, at what age would you like to be doing this?

-2. Figure out how much money it’s going to take to have that vision (from step 1) become a reality.
+2. Figure out how much money it will take to make that vision (from step 1) become a reality.

 This step is one of the most important.